 Glossary of Terms (Terminology) used in SweetProcess

-A team manager can approve drafts of procedures and processes within a team.
+A team manager can approve drafts of procedures, processes, and policies within a team.
 Whatever they approve becomes the live version.

-They can create, edit, delete and view procedures and processes within a team.
+They can create, edit, delete and view procedures, processes, and policies within a team.

-They can comment on and duplicate procedures and processes within a team.
+They can comment on and duplicate procedures, processes, and policies within a team.

 They can invite other users to your SweetProcess account and add them to the team(s) that they manage.